This blog post was last updated on Thursday, February 9th.

 In recent years, real estate investment managers have transacted at a higher volume and velocity than ever before.
 Ever-growing access to data–and powerful new platforms to harness this competitive intelligence–have played no small role in this transformation.
 Armed with real estate data analytics software driven by proprietary data, investors are systematically underwriting and evaluating with greater speed, scale and precision using deal management software.
 Now, investors can screen deals in as little as minutes–a lengthy process that may have once taken hours.

 In this blog post, we’ll outline how deal teams are turning data into answers by breaking down the 5 key insights and value drivers behind real estate data analytics.

-- Understanding the New Age of Proprietary Real Estate Analytics Databases
+- What Is Real Estate Analytics Software?
+Understanding the New Age of Proprietary Data

 - The Proptech Companies Powering Commercial Real Estate Analytics